BetterPluginsSpigot/BetterYaml/README.md

 ### BetterLang
 We can use `BetterLang` to read multiple language files that are linked to a single template.
 It operates similar to `OptionalBetterYaml` with some minor differences.
-The `langTemplate.yml` must be in the `templates` folder and all localised files must be in a folder called `lang`.
+The language template file must be in the `templates` folder and all localised files must be in a folder called `lang`.
 For an example configuration, see the small setup below:

 ```
 | - .git/